sergey-suslov/print-me-at/README.md

 You should also assume that there might be more than one server running behind a load balancer (load balancing implementation itself does not need to be provided as part of the answer).
 In case the server was down when a message should have been printed, it should print it out when going back online.

+## Run locally
+Requires `redis` to be up and running on localhost:6379 by default
+To run in docker, the swarm mode should be initiated.
+Then run `npm run start:swarm`